 Dr. Constance Petersen (Ingrid Bergman) is a psychiatrist at Green Manors mental asylum.
 The head of Green Manors has just been replaced, with his replacement being the renowned Dr. Anthony Edwardes (Gregory Peck).
 Romance blossoms between Dr. Petersen and Dr. Edwards, but Dr. Edwards starts to show odd aversions and personality traits...Written by

 Originally released with an overture before the opening credits, and exit music after the end title.
 See more »

-The burn on JB's hand is only visible during the scene where they talk about it.
-It disappears in every other scene where his hand is visible (like when he is sitting on the couch with Dr Brulow).
+The burn on J.B.'s hand is only visible when Petersen notices it.
+It disappears in every other scene where his hand is visible (like when he is sitting on the couch with Dr. Brulov).
 See more »

 Miss Carmichael, please.
 Dr. Petersen is ready for you.